mongodb/docs-realm/source/includes/android-initialize-realm.rst

       .. code-block:: java

-         Realm.init(this); // context, usually an Activity or Application
+         Realm.init(this); // `this` is a Context, typically an Application or Activity

    .. tab::
       :tabid: kotlin

       .. code-block:: kotlin

-         Realm.init(this) // context, usually an Activity or Application
+         Realm.init(this) // `this` is a Context, typically an Application or Activity

 .. admonition:: Register Your Application Subclass in the Android Manifest
    :class: note